riboviz/riboviz/docs/user/YAL5-codon-pairs_usage.md

 The examples assume that the user is running the script from the riboviz folder.

 ### Single feature of interest ###
-For the simulated dataset Mok-simYAL5 with the aim of investigating the codon pair "TCC AAG" the command would be:
+For the simulated dataset Mok-simYAL5 with the aim of investigating the codon pair "CCA TGG" the command would be:

 ```
 Rscript rscripts/YAL5-codon-pairs.R